nima-siboni/Furnace-Env/README.md

 ## Introduction to ```Furnace```

 The environment designed to experiment with heat treatment in material science.
-The physics behind the environment is a 2D binary Allen-Cahn phase field model
+The physics behind the environment is a 2D binary Allen-Cahn phase field model.

 ### State Space
 The state includes: